 The key to wearing a kimono is the right style or else you will be walking around looking like you just threw your bathrobe over your outfit.
 First, the fabric is the single most important factor to consider when choosing a kimono.
 The weight of the fabric will depend on the climate that you will be wearing the kimono.
-If you live in cooler climates you can wear a satin type material.
-But if you plan on wearing a kimono on the beach or a warm climate, stick to the semi sheer chiffon fabrics.
+If you live in cooler climates you can wear a satin-type material.
+But if you plan on wearing a kimono on the beach or in a warm climate, stick to the semi-sheer chiffon fabrics.

-Third item to consider when purchasing a kimono is how long should you go?
+The third item to consider when purchasing a kimono is how long should you go?
 A good rule of thumb is the lighter the fabric the longer you can go, chiffon to the floor, silk to mid-calf, and satin to the knee or higher.
-I go floor length, even with heels.
+I go floor-length, even with heels.
 But I live in Texas and Mexico so a kimono for me is an accessory rather than a piece of clothing.
 Think of it as a statement necklace rather than a blazer.
-The palm printed kimono makes a simple white one piece swimsuit standout poolside. .
+The palm-printed kimono makes a simple white one-piece swimsuit stand out poolside.